Mercosul Residency in Brazil โ Brazil Mercosur Visa (VITEM XIII) & Residence Authorization

 - Strategy and eligibility confirmation

-We confirm whether Mercosur residency is the best option, and if yes, whether you should apply:- through a Brazilian consulate (VITEM XIII), or
+We confirm whether Mercosur residency is the right fit, and if yes, whether you should apply:- through a Brazilian consulate (VITEM XIII), or

 - inside Brazil, through residence authorization procedures